Saturday Night at the Oldies: Americana

 Across these endless skies.'

-One response to “Saturday Night at the Oldies: Americana”
+One thought on “Saturday Night at the Oldies: Americana”

 How has Dylan penned hundreds of absolute classics!?!
 I almost always prefer his version.
 Nanci’s is nice.
 Wayfarin’ Stranger done right.
 I used to play banjo, frailing and Scruggs style.